nchatz999/Eldora/readme.md

 # Eldora Framework 🌟

 Eldora is a modern TypeScript framework that combines the elegance of TSX syntax with the robust architecture of Elm.
-It brings predictable state management, pure functions, and type safety to the frontend development ecosystem.

 > 📚 **Educational Notice** This project is primarily created for educational
 > purposes, aiming to understand how modern frontend frameworks operate under